-Sant Antoni is part of the Eixample Esquerra district and can be found just west of Plaça de Catalunya and just east of Plaça d'Espanya, meaning it's within walking distance from many majors parts of the city like Las Ramblas, Paral·lel and Montjuïc.
-We show a video in which you'll discover the Sant Antoni neighbourhood according to its locals.
+Sant Antoni is part of the Eixample Esquerre district and can be found just west of Plaça de Catalunya and just east of Plaça d'Espanya, meaning it's within walking distance from many majors parts of the city like Las Ramblas, Paral·lel and Montjuïc.
+We show a video in which you'll discover the Sant Antoni neighbourhood according to its residents.
 We also tell you the reasons to stay here, local attractions, best places to eat and where to shop.
 You may also be interested to know where are the local libraries, green parks and places to practise sports.
-If you'd like to discover Barcelona on foot then Sant Antoni is ideal, because practically everything is within reasonable walking distance.
+If you'd like to discover Barcelona on foot, then Sant Antoni is ideal because practically everything is within reasonable walking distance.

 Video presentation of Sant Antoni, Barcelona

 Why Stay Here?

 Sant Antoni is perfect for anyone who wants to stay around the city centre but without the restless nights that usually entails.
 If you're looking for a lively time though, you don't have to look far, because you can simply walk to a neighbouring area, like Raval or the northern part of Eixample, where you'll find lots of exciting places to spend the night.
 The zone is full of life, yet at the same time rather simple.
 If you're already thinking about staying here then you can start by taking a look at our selection of monthly rentals.